ExaScience/elprep/README.md

 ### --contig-group-size number

-This command option is passed to both the split and merge tools.
+This command option is passed to the split tool.

 The elprep split command groups the sequence dictionary entries for deciding how to split up the input data.
 The goal is to end up with groups of sequence dictionary entries (contigs) for which the total length (sum of LN tags) is roughly the same among all groups.
 By default, the elprep split command identifies the sequence dictionary entry with the largest length (LN) and chooses this as a target size for the groups.